abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 console.log(isHeIronMan); // ReferenceError: isHeIronMan is not defined
 ```

-If `var` declared outside any function or block that instance will be assigned to the global object. which means a `window` object inside the browser and `global` object in node
+If `var` declared outside any function or block that instance will be assigned to the global object. which means a `window` object inside the browser and `global` object in the node

 🔸 `var` do tolerate re-declaration